InfinSys/xplatform-cpp/README.md

 > - `PRJ_CMAKE_MODULE_DIR`
 > - `PRJ_INCLUDE_DIRS`
 >
-> ### </br>Users are expected to customize these variables to better align with their project requirements.
+> ### </br>Users are expected to customize these variables to align with their project requirements.
-> *The* `PRJ_SCOPE` *variable is particularly significant*; it defines a unique identifier for your project's cached variables, ensuring isolation and preventing conflicts.
-Additionally, the `PRJ_` prefixed variables are integral to the initial CMake setup and can be leveraged throughout your project's CMake logic.
-The variables listed above however, are not the only easily customizable elements in this template.
+> *The* `PRJ_SCOPE` *variable is especially significant*; it defines the unique prefix for your project's cached variables, ensuring isolation and preventing conflicts.
+CMake script variables prefixed with `PRJ_` are integral to the template and initial CMake setup but can also be leveraged throughout your project's CMake logic.
+The variables listed above are not the only easily customizable elements of this template.

 ### **Centralized Project Metadata Configuration:**</br>
 > This template includes a [`configure_metadata.cmake`](https://github.com/InfinSys/xplatform-cpp/blob/b06d854d63d8c083ee801c989dd81c896d28e89b/scripts/cmake/configure_metadata.cmake) script to centralize and manage essential software metadata.
-This script allows users to define key project attributes that are then "baked" into the resulting executables or libraries by configuring template `.in` files.
+This script allows you to define key project attributes that are then "baked" into the resulting executables or libraries by configuring template `.in` files.
 > - **Configurable Fields:** Key metadata fields include: `PUBLISHER`, `PRODUCT_TYPE` (*e.g.*, Executable, Library, or Firmware), `INTERFACE_TYPE` (*e.g.*, GUI, CLI, API, or HSI), `UUID`, `LICENSE_TYPE` (*e.g.*, MIT, GPLv3, Proprietary, etc.), `FULL_NAME`, `SHORT_NAME`, `MAIN_BINARY_NAME`, and `META_PREFIX` (*for generated in-code metadata symbols*).</br>
 > - **Project-Wide Consistency:** These defined values are cached and used to configure critical project files, such as [`README.md`](https://github.com/InfinSys/xplatform-cpp/blob/b06d854d63d8c083ee801c989dd81c896d28e89b/docs/templ/README.md.in), [`LICENSE`](https://github.com/InfinSys/xplatform-cpp/blob/b06d854d63d8c083ee801c989dd81c896d28e89b/docs/templ/LICENSE.in), [`Doxyfile`](https://github.com/InfinSys/xplatform-cpp/blob/b06d854d63d8c083ee801c989dd81c896d28e89b/docs/templ/Doxyfile.in), and internal software metadata/version headers.
 This mechanism ensures consistent version strings and project details across all relevant documentation and binaries, significantly reducing potential inconsistencies.
 >